How To Remove Inbox Label In Gmail

 What Makes the Inbox Label Special?

 The Inbox label in Gmail is unique and somewhat invisible.
-Unlike other labels you create and organize in Gmail, this one is automatically assigned to all new incoming messages by default but hidden in the message list.
+This label is automatically assigned to all new incoming messages by default but hidden in the message list.

-To view all messages with this label, you need to select it in the left pane of your Gmail interface or, better yet, enter "label:inbox" in the search bar (this way, it becomes visible).
+To view all messages with this label, you need to enter "label:inbox" in the search bar.

 The Inbox label in Gmail is unique and somewhat invisibleThe Inbox label in Gmail is unique and somewhat invisible